pabloelizalde/CarND-Vehicle-Detection/writeup.md

 ![overlap test 1](./output_images/overlap75.png)
 ![overlap test 2](./output_images/overlap50.png)

+About the scaling, when trying with a smaller value, like 1.2, having the overlap of 75%, sometime I was getting two different positives for the same car.
+While doing this value bigger, like 1.7, made in the video that the bounding boxes were not being drawn (found) in several of the frames.
+The best value together with the 75% overlap is 1.5.

 Also I restrict the search to a certain y-values of the image, since most of the upper part of the image is not interesting for vehicle detection.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?